Patricia Bullrich: Peronist Youth years

 Perón died in 1974 and the Dirty War, an armed conflict between the Montoneros and the military, worsened: the guerrillas resumed the tactics used years before to attempt to remove the current authorities from power.
 In 1975, Bullrich was arrested for spray-painting political messages on the entrance of the University of Buenos Aires Faculty of Philosophy and Letters, and spent six months in prison.
 Upon being released, she dropped out of her sociology degree at the University of Buenos Aires and enrolled at the Universidad de Belgrano to study law.
 She also rejoined the Columna Norte.
 By the end of 1975, she started dating Marcelo Langieri, secretary of Galimberti.
 The 1976 coup d'état established a military dictatorship, the National Reorganization Process, that continued the armed conflict against the Montoneros.
 Montoneros organized an attack on 4 September 1976, that intended to kill a manager of the Sudamtex textile firm.
 On her way to participate, Bullrich felt that she was being followed and fled.
 The military had abducted one of the masterminds of the plan and learned about the attack, which allowed them to surprise the Montoneros and kill the whole unit.
 In January 1977, Galimberti and Bullrich attached an improvised explosive device to the car of Pepe Noguer, mayor of San Isidro.
 The device exploded, injuring the daughter and the daughter-in-law of the mayor, Ana María Noguer and Hortensia M. de Noguer.

 Patricia Bullrich went into exile in 1977 with her partner Marcelo Langieri, first settling in Brazil, and later in Mexico, Spain and France.
 She was still a member of Montoneros living abroad, until Galimberti cut ties with the organization in 1979.
-She returned briefly to Argentina in that year, to give birth to her son Francisco.
+She returned briefly to Argentina in that year, to give birth to her son Francisco and went back to Brazil, which was the country where she spent most of her years in exile.